jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Wimbledon to Charing Cross
 -------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 21-23m at 30tph
-* CR2 changing to District at VIC in 22-24m at 27tph
+* CR2 changing to District at VIC in 22-24m at 27tph (+1m)
-* WIM-WAT changing to Bakerloo at WAT in 22-25m at 18tph (+1m)
+* WIM-WAT changing to Bakerloo at WAT in 22-25m at 18tph (+2m)
-* WIM-WAT changing to Northern (West End) at WAT in 23-26m at 18tph (+2m)
+* WIM-WAT changing to Northern (West End) at WAT in 23-26m at 18tph (+3m)
-* WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 30-34m at 12tph (+9m)
+* WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 30-34m at 12tph (+10m)

 From Wimbledon to Leicester Square
 ----------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 19-21m at 30tph
-* WIM-WAT changing to Northern (West End) at WAT in 25-28m at 18tph
+* WIM-WAT changing to Northern (West End) at WAT in 25-28m at 18tph (+7m)

 From Wimbledon to Goodge Street
 -------------------------------
+* CR2 changing to Northern (West End) at TCR in 19-21m at 30tph
-* WIM-WAT changing to Northern (West End) at WAT in 27-30m at 18tph
+* WIM-WAT changing to Northern (West End) at WAT in 27-30m at 18tph (+9m)

 From Wimbledon to Warren Street
 -------------------------------
+* CR2 changing to Northern (West End) at TCR in 21-23m at 30tph
-* CR2 changing to Victoria at VIC in 22-24m at 30tph
+* CR2 changing to Victoria at VIC in 22-24m at 30tph (+1m)
-* WIM-WAT changing to Victoria at VXH in 23-26m at 18tph (+2m)
+* WIM-WAT changing to Victoria at VXH in 23-26m at 18tph (+3m)
-* WIM-WAT changing to Northern (West End) at WAT in 29-32m at 18tph (+8m)
+* WIM-WAT changing to Northern (West End) at WAT in 29-32m at 18tph (+9m)
-* WIM-WAT changing to Bakerloo at WAT changing to Victoria at UOX in 29-34m at 18tph (+9m)
+* WIM-WAT changing to Bakerloo at WAT changing to Victoria at UOX in 29-34m at 18tph (+10m)
-* WIM-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 30-34m at 12tph (+9m)
+* WIM-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 30-34m at 12tph (+10m)

 From Wimbledon to Baker Street
 ------------------------------